Coastal vs UAB

-In addition to his seven Big South Coach of the Year honors at Coastal Carolina, Docking has coached seven NSCAA Division I All-Americans, 28 NCAA All-Region performers, a NSCAA Scholar-Athlete of the Year selection, two NSCAA Academic All-Americans, 60 All-Conference selections, 37 All-Tournament selections, nine Big South Players of the Year, three Freshman of the Year, five Big South Tournament MVP's, three BSC Scholar-Athletes of the Year, three M.A.C.
-Hermann Trophy Semifinalist, one Senior CLASS Award finalist and one Howard Bagwell Award winner.
+In addition to his seven Big South Coach of the Year honors at Coastal Carolina, Docking has coached eight NSCAA Division I All-Americans, 38 NCAA All-Region performers, a NSCAA Scholar-Athlete of the Year selection, four NSCAA Scholar All-Americans, 92 All-Conference selections, 49 All-Tournament selections, 13 Big South Players of the Year, three Freshman of the Year, seven Big South Tournament MVP's, three BSC Scholar-Athletes of the Year, four MAC Hermann Trophy Semifinalist, one Senior CLASS Award finalist and one Howard Bagwell Award winner.

 Shaun Docking is a seven-time Big South Coach of the Year and the winningest coach in Coastal Carolina history.